chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/getting-started.md

 });

 const results = await collection.query({
-    queryTexts: ["This is a query document about florida"], // Chroma will embed this for you
+    queryTexts: ["This is a query document about Florida"], // Chroma will embed this for you
     nResults: 2, // how many results to return
 });